1. Planning orcharhino Server installation

 # Content base URL:

-By default, orcharhino uses a self-signed SSL certificate to enable encrypted communications between orcharhino Server, external orcharhino Proxies, and all hosts.
+By default, orcharhino uses a self-signed SSL certificate to enable encrypted communications between orcharhino Server, orcharhino Proxy Servers, and all hosts.
 If you cannot use a orcharhino self-signed certificate, you can configure orcharhino Server to use an SSL certificate signed by an external certificate authority (CA).

 When you configure orcharhino with custom SSL certificates, you must fulfill the following requirements: